whiteSkar/python_p2p_chat/README.md

 # python_p2p_chat
-Player to player desktop gui chat application where one user becomes the host/server and other users can join the room as clients.
-Made using Python and Tkinter.
+Player to player desktop GUI chat application where one user becomes the host/server and other users can join the room as clients.
+Made in Python 3.4 and Tkinter.

-Featurs good to be added:
+## Featurs good to be added:
 - Aggregate messages from the same user
 - Different colored user names for each user
 - Time of messages sent